CHANEL-JSALT-2020/datasets/README.md

 2. Moderation: Datasets used to train dialogue systems may contain inappropriate content (e.g. swear words or toxic comments) that should not be included to avoid the dialogue system to provide embarrassing answers.
 The provided metadata includes information about the presence of toxic comments, words or expressions that could be considered unappropriated or contain personal information to that should be not included or anonymized.

 3. Sentiment analysis: Finally, the provided metadata includes information about sentiment of the different turns in the dialog.
 The sentiment information includes the following labels: positive, neutral or negative, and the respective probability for each one.

-Files Processed
+## Files Processed
 The following table describes the datasets processed and the services applied.
 Due to budget constraints some datasets were not fully processed, leaving for future opportunities, completing the pending information.

-## Included datasets

 | Dataset                   | Sentiment Analysis | Content Moderate | Spanish Translation | English Translation |